ThibeauK/forumistic-blog/posts/post17.md

 6. Wrap clay slab in clingfilm.
 (To achieve leather dry state let the object rest for one day.)

 7. Open up clay film package when the time arrises.
-(Dry until specific humid is reached.)
+(Dry until specific dampness is reached.)

-Manipulating clay freehandedly creates unpredictable shapes.
-This inconsistency is unusable for computational designs wherein sizing is specified to internal hardware.
-The cardboard speculative model forms a foreseeable structure.
-Utilising its negative space as a stencil.
+Manipulating clay creates unpredictable shapes.
+This inconsistency is unusable for computational designs where size is specified to internal hardware.
+The cardboard speculative model forms a foresecast structure, utilising its negative space as a stencil.
 ```
    ┌─────────────────────────────────────────────┐
    │        ┌───┐        ┌───┐            ┌───┐  │